dranreb1660/FPL_Regression/README.md

 My hypothesis is that given the available player data every week, we can predict points scored for the coming week with enough accuracy, that we would personally use the model as a tool for player selection.

+## Data

+The data for this project was scrapped directly from the [official fantasy premier league website](https://fantasy.premierleague.com/statistics).
+Alternatively, the fantasy Premier League team provides an awesome API for the data but I chose the scrapping method for learning purposes

+### Tools used for scraping

+<em>> Selinum</em><br>
+<em>> BeautifulSoup</em>

 ## Directory Structure

     .